coral-xyz/anchor/docs/src/getting-started/installation.md

 sudo apt-get update && sudo apt-get upgrade && sudo apt-get install -y pkg-config build-essential libudev-dev
 ```

-Make sure your `NODE_PATH` is set properly so that globally installed modules
-can be resolved.

 Now verify the CLI is installed properly.

 ```bash